Ferohmd/MS1-Project/README.md

   - Bug: URL was not routed properly so could not land on the pages I wanted i.e. about/booking or go back to the home page
   Fix: I noticed with the about.html or menu.html it would work on the local desktop but not on the github server so what I did was to go back on to the navbar and added the name of the project: ms1-project to route it correctly on to the pages on the github server.

+  ### Known Bugs
+ - When using an Ipad, on the about, it looks like it has not been scaled properly.
+As I had issues using Bootstrap for scaling, I focussed on the sizing of the website so it comes out neatly on all devices.
+It looks fine on all devices except the about page on an Ipad.
+Looks like the image is overlaying the text.

 ## Lighthouse Reports
+My website was tested using Lighthouse in the Google Development Tools.
+Considering that this was my first website design, I am quite content with the outcome, as I went for a simple but sleek look which I did attain.
+I am pretty content with the performance of the website, though per haps reducing the image size on the home page may helped with the performance score of 88%.

 [Home Page](./docs/light-house-reports/home.pdf)
 [Menu page](./docs/light-house-reports/menu.pdf)
 [about Page](./docs/light-house-reports/about.pdf)